What is UNITE Distributed Learning?

 Through UNITE, students may:

-- Complete the coursework for a master’s degree in about five years by taking one to two classes per semester in Electrical and Computer Engineering and Computer Science;
+- Complete the coursework for a master’s degree in Electrical and Computer Engineering and Computer Science (many full-time professionals complete a graduate in about five years by taking one to two classes per semester through UNITE and each year approximately 35 students complete their graduate degree through UNITE in Computer Science and Engineering and Electrical and Computer Engineering.);

-- Combine UNITE courses with on-campus courses toward a degree;
+- Enroll in courses through UNITE to combine with on-campus courses toward a University of Minnesota degree;

 - Complete coursework associated with a Ph.D. degree in select programs;

-- Register for classes as a non-degree student at the University of Minnesota for transfer, either to another institution or into a University of Minnesota program (students may transfer up to 12 credits into CSE graduate programs);
+- Enroll in courses for transfer, either into a University of Minnesota program once accepted (students may transfer up to 12 credits into CSE graduate programs) or to another school;

 - Audit courses on a non-credit basis;